Example configuration.yaml entry climate: - platform: generic_thermostat name: Study heater: switch.study_heater

 - ac_mode (Optional): Set the switch specified in the heater option to be treated as a cooling device instead of a heating device.

 - min_cycle_duration (Optional): Set a minimum amount of time that the switch specified in the heater option must be in its current state prior to being switched either off or on.

-- tolerance (Optional): Set a minimum amount of temperature change that the sensor specified in the target_sensor option and the target temperature that must change prior to being switched either off or on.
+- tolerance (Optional): Set a minimum amount of difference between the temperature read by the sensor specified in the target_sensor option and the target temperature that must change prior to being switched either off or on.
 For example, if the target temperature is 25 and the tolerance is 0.5 the heater will start when the sensor goes below 24.5 and it will stop when the sensor goes above 25.5.

 - hot_tolerance (Optional): Set a minimum amount of difference between the temperature read by the sensor specified in the target_sensor option and the target temperature that must change prior to being switched off.
 For example, if the target temperature is 25 and the tolerance is 0.5 the heater will stop when the sensor equals or goes above 25.5.

 - keep_alive (Optional): Set a keep-alive interval.
 If set, the switch specified in the heater option will be triggered every time the interval elapses.
 Use with heaters and A/C units that shut off if they don’t receive a signal from their remote for a while.
 Use also with switches that might lose state.
 The keep-alive call is done with the current valid climate component state (either on or off).

 initial_operation_mode (Optional): Set the initial operation mode.
 Valid values are

 auto.
 Value has to be double quoted.
 If this parameter is not set, it is preferable to set a keep_alive value.
 This is helpful to align any discrepancies between generic_thermostat and heater state.

 - away_temp (Optional): Set the temperature used by “away_mode”.
 If this is not specified, away_mode feature will not get activated.